Khaihuyennguyen/chatGPT_AIP_next.js/README.md

-# AI Integration for the Web: ChatGPT Workshop starter pack
+# AI Integration for the Web: ChatGPT

 Hello!
-This is a starter pack for the SuperHi AI Integration for the Web: ChatGPT workshop by Rik Lomas.
 To run this project:

 - Open this project in a code editor, such as VS Code, if you haven't done already
 - Open a terminal to run code within this project and go to the project's root.
 If you're using VS Code, you can do this by opening up a new terminal in the menu (Terminal > New Terminal)